 And then of course there are special rules for asylum seekers in Norway.

 Since Norway isn’t part of the EU, do I need a special visa to move to Norway as an EU citizen?

 Nope, all you have to do is find a job within six months of living in Norway (and apparently even that rule is super lax).
 And as Norway is part of the EEA, as an EU citizen you can get any sort of job, regardless of your field.

-Dan is here as an EU citizen and while some things like getting a bank account were basically impossible for him to do before he got a job in Norway, mostly moving here was quite an easy process for him.
+I moved to Norway with my ex boyfriend who is an EU citizen and while some things like getting a bank account were basically impossible for him to do before he got a job in Norway, mostly moving here was quite an easy process for him.
 If you have any more specific questions about moving to Norway as an EU citizen I’d be happy to try and answer them!

 I have so many friends who are EU citizens and basically the hardest part for them was learning the language.
 Once you know basic Norwegian you should at least be able to get a job at a supermarket, as Norwegians generally don’t want those sorts of jobs.
 When I worked at a supermarket in Norway all the other workers were foreigners, except for the managers.
 It was kind of funny and made for a nice sense of community.

 If you want a higher level position, you really will need to become fluent in Norwegian.
 The good news is that Norwegian is meant to be one of the easiest languages for English speakers to learn.
 The grammar is very basic and straightforward, and the vocabulary is surprisingly simple.

 The only tough thing is that Norway has tons of different local dialects, and they can vary widely.
 Like my friends in Telemark say that sometimes people from Oslo don’t understand everything they say – even though they’re all Norwegians!

 How can I find a job in Norway?